 Our Business Approach

-The first gave me chalk under my fingernails, a love of the natural world and insights into the fleetness of foot required to cope with the changes happening in the rural/local economy.
-The second a partner steeped in the logistical vagaries of a nomadic military life, with the resultant flexibilities, improvisations and the ability to guide our business.
-The third an awareness and respect towards the workings of the natural world.
-The fourth an exemplar of the tenacity and skills necessary to pursue excellence with and for all.
+The first gave me chalk under my fingernails, a love of the natural world and an insight into the fleetness of foot required to cope with the changes happening in the rural/local economy.
+The second, a partner steeped in the logistical vagaries of a nomadic military life, with the resultant flexibilities, improvisations and the ability to guide our business.
+The third, an awareness and respect towards the workings of the natural world.
+The fourth, an exemplar of the tenacity and skills necessary to pursue excellence with and for all.

 We have chosen the complicated path of designing, making, administering, marketing, selling and after-selling our furniture directly to our clients.
 We have always been committed to this because we feel this makes it more fun and very much better value for you.
 The only place in the UK that you can purchase Matthew Burt Furniture is from Matthew Burt.